Michael Kiwanuka: 2018–2019: Collaborations and Kiwanuka

 Kiwanuka recorded a track called "On My Knees" with UNKLE for the 2018 soundtrack to the film Roma.
 In 2019 he collaborated with Tom Misch on the single "Money".
 His own song "You Ain't the Problem" preceded his third album Kiwanuka, which was released in November 2019, again to critical and commercial success.
 The album placed at number 2 in the UK charts, has been gold certified for over 100,000 sales, and won the UK Mercury Music Prize for 2020, his first win after his first two albums were nominated.
 Danger Mouse was involved with the album, along with producer Inflo.
 Kiwanuka said that the choice of album name reflected his increasing confidence in being himself.

 2020s

 In 2024, Kiwanuka announced a co-headlining tour with American rock singer-songwriter Brittany Howard.
 In June 2024, Kiwanuka played a set on the Pyramid stage at the Glastonbury Festival.
 In July 2024, Kiwanuka released the single "Floating Parade", his first new music in three years.
 That song appeared on his fourth studio album, Small Changes, which was released on 22 November 2024.

 Having completed a headlining tour of the UK and Europe in February, in July 2025, Kiwanuka cancelled European festival dates, including at Sziget Festival, due to "continued illness", as reported by his management team.
 He also was forced to pull out of a support slot for Mumford & Sons through North America later that year.

+In September 2026, it was announced that Kiwanuka's fifth studio album, Fudge, would be set for release 23 October 2026, having previously been confirmed and reviewed in several music publications the year before.